CameronCox123/CameronCox123/README.md

 ## Heyo, I'm Cameron

-👀 I’m interested in robotics, music, and chess
+👀 I’m interested in robotics and music

-🔭 I’m actively working on creating an autonomous battle bot that can be replicated by freshman for the upcoming fall semester
+🔭 I’m actively working at ECLAIR an robotics and AI organization here at UT

-🌱 I’m currently learning Azure, Azure DevOps, GitHub Actions, and everything circuits.
+🌱 I’m currently learning Digital Logic, Data Structures and Discrete math.
 I've taken courses on computing, software design, and plenty of calculus

 💬 Ask me about computer repair!
 PC randomly crashing?
 CPU heatsink whining too loud?
-I've been repairing PCs and peripheral devices since I was twelve so I've got a good sum of knowledge built up
+I've been repairing PCs and peripheral devices since I was 12 so I've got a good sum of knowledge built up

 📫 How to reach me: cameron.cox@utexas.edu